persistentsystems/corda-did-method/readme.md

  - The API will respond with status `404` for a request with an unknown ID.

 ##### Update (`POST {did}`)

+Updates use the optional [created](https://w3c-ccg.github.io/did-spec/#created-optional) and [updated](https://w3c-ccg.github.io/did-spec/#updated-optional) concepts to mitigate replay attacks.
+This means an update will only be successful if the `updated` field *in the DID document* is set to an instant that is later than the instant previously saved with that field.
+Should no previous update be recorded, the update will only be successful if the `created` field *in the document* is set to an instant that is later than the instant provided with the update.

+The calculation of the current time is done by the DID owner without verification of its accuracy by the consortium.
+This is appropriate since this field is only used to determine a before/after relationship.
+Consumers of the DID document need to take into account that this value is potentially inaccurate.

 ##### Delete (`DELETE {did}`)